 For all methods, except D, moving was the most frequently reported reason for handling a rabbit, even amongst pet owners.
 This may reflect increasing public understanding that rabbits generally find being handled a mildly aversive experience that can lead to struggling / aggressive responses (Rooney et al., 2014).
 However, there was disparity across the handling methods and the different groups concerning familiarity with, perceived suitability of and frequency of use.
 These differences may reflect the range of information sources and knowledge quality available to owners of rabbits, as with other species (Roshier and McBride, 2012).

 Method A was the least familiar to the respondents, particularly pet owners, though it was the preferred method used by laboratory staff for moving rabbits (see supplementary file 1).
-Method B is conceptually somewhat similar to Method A (animal held and supported close to body), and was the most frequently used.
+Method B is conceptually somewhat similar to Method A (animal held and supported close to body), and was the most frequently used by pets owners.
 It is interesting to note that respondents recognised the difference in the full body support provided by Methods A and B, compared to the subtly different Method C where the rabbit is held away from the person’s body.
 Method C was far less frequently used, and considered by substantially more respondents to be unsuitable (see Table 2).

 Method D, placing a rabbit on its back, was used by very few respondents and then usually for health checks, grooming and administering medication.
 Research has indicated that placing a rabbit on its back can induce a state of tonic immobility which is stressful (Klemm, 1971; Carli et al., 1979; McBride et al., 2006).
 This method is not recommended for general use, exceptions being for specific purposes such as administering medication or clipping nails (Everitt, 2014).
 A large proportion of respondents regarded it an unsuitable handling method, with 71% considering it would result in a negative experience for a rabbit.
 Although the image for method D did not show a rabbit completely on its back, it could have been viewed this way by some respondents and some may be aware that full inversion onto the back is not required to induce tonic immobility (McBride, 2015).